Where and How to Contribute to Kali

 Example of a tool upgrade request:

-Kali Packaging
+Kali Packages

 Upstream Package Updates

-When there is a new update from upstream (in most cases, this is the tool creator) it is important we get that update verified and out as soon as we can.
-To do this we must first package up the new update, test the resulting .deb file to ensure it works as expected and includes anything new, then sign it and release it.
+file to ensure it works as expected and includes anything new, then sign it and release it.
 For most people, this process is not something they would be able to do without first learning Debian packaging.
 If you were to discover that a tool is outdated, and don’t know packaging, you could instead create a bug report about the outdated tool.

 Packaging New Tools

 With the number of tools out there that users want to see in Kali, there is no way we can get them all on our own.
 A perk of us being on GitLab is that we can easily accept packages submitted by users, to learn more check out our Public Packaging page.
 If you would like to help but don’t know of a package that should be done, we have a list that can be chosen from.
-A great example of a user-contributed package is kali-desktop-i3 which is help maintained by Arszilla.
+A great example of a user-contributed package is kali-desktop-i3 which is maintained by a community member, Arszilla.

 Autopkgtests (debci)